amb26/new-renderer-demo/README.md

 [examples/framework/preferences/minimalPreview/index.html](examples/framework/preferences/minimalPreview/index.html).
 This fires up a "grouped-style" preference editor with a preview box.
 The starter six panels are now functional, with an issue with the text font enactor which currently spills out of its preview container.

+The sliding panel and separate panel integrations are also functional, but need updates to the enactor strategies in order to allow the prefs editior UI to be insulated from changes in the parent document.

+The following panels are roughly ported but untested/nonfunctional - captions, letter space, localization, self voicing, syllabification, word space.